 For more options, visit Tripadvisor to see a list of hotels near Boston Airport that can be sorted by price, distance, traveller rating and popularity.

-Art Exhibits – Permanent and rotating art exhibits are on display throughout the airport.
+Art Exhibits – Permanent and rotating art exhibits are displayed throughout the airport.
 Visit a Public Services Information Booth for a list of artwork locations.

 ATMs / Cash Machines – Need cash?
 ATMs are available from a large variety of providers.
-Fees may apply, so be sure to check your bank’s fee schedule and your daily withdrawal limit if you are travelling internationally.
+Fees may apply, so check your bank’s fee schedule and daily withdrawal limit if you travel internationally.
 You may also want to notify your bank of your travel plans.
 Locations: Landside and Airside in each Terminal.

-Duty Free & Shopping – Duty-free shopping is available, along with a wide variety of retail shops and newsstands.
-There are 20+ Hudson News Stores available for any last minute items.
+Duty-Free & Shopping – Duty-free shopping and a wide variety of retail shops and newsstands are available.
+There are 20+ Hudson News Stores available for any last-minute items.

 - Children’s Play Areas – When you want to ensure your kids burn off all their energy before their flight, take them to the “KidPort” playgrounds.
 Location: Terminal A, Airside, near Gate 18 • Terminal B, near Gate 15-16 • Terminal B, near Gate 30-36 • Terminal C, near Gate 25.

-- Rest Area – If you need to soothe a fussy baby, have a seat in one of the rocking chairs located throughout the terminal.
+- Rest Area – If you need to soothe a fussy baby, sit in one of the rocking chairs throughout the terminal.